martinaalvera/Documentation/admin_documentation/dashboard/metadata_config.rst

 ----------

 :Description:
-	Define the three applications which can be diplayed in the ``Most used`` top row.
+	Define the three applications which can be displayed in the ``Most used`` top row.

 :Example:
         ::